 Commenting on the Colloquium, Professor Baris Soyer, Director of the IISTL, said “it is very pleasing to see that our annual colloquia have become firmly established as a key fixture in the international maritime law calendar, attracting not only academic lawyers but also leading legal practitioners and industry experts.
 One of the primary objectives of the IISTL is to bridge the gap between academia and practice and this event goes a long way in achieving that goal.
 I would like to take this opportunity to thank all the speakers, delegates and particularly the members of the IISTL for their support in making this another highly successful event.”

-The papers presented at the Colloquium will ultimately form a major new book on this important issue, to be published by Informa Publishing in 2012.
+The papers presented at the Colloquium formed a major new book on this important issue (Pollution at Sea) published by Informa Publishing in 2012.